WorldBankfinancials/World-Bank/replit.md

 ### Frontend Architecture

 The frontend is a React 18+ single-page application (SPA) built with TypeScript and Vite.
-It uses Wouter for routing, TanStack Query for server state management, and Shadcn/ui (based on Radix UI) for components, styled with Tailwind CSS (custom World Bank theme).
+It uses Wouter for routing, TanStack Query for server state management, and Shadcn/ui (based on Radix UI) for components, styled with Tailwind CSS (custom Apex Banking Corporation theme).
 Global state is managed via `AuthContext` and `LanguageContext`, with custom hooks encapsulating reusable logic.
 The design is mobile-first, responsive, and implements protected routes and error boundaries.

 ### Backend Architecture